Miami Motorcycle Accident Attorneys

 Examples of Passenger Vehicles Failing to Yield

 The reality is that motorists do not follow traffic rules as strictly as they should, which is the primary cause of motorcycle accidents.
 For example, many drivers fail to indicate lane switches using proper turn signals.
 Motorcyclists often pass cars; however, they are at risk of getting hit when a driver randomly changes lanes without using a turn signal.

 Another common mistake is when a motorist fails to look over their shoulder to check for traffic in the lane they want to change to.
-When a motorist approaches a lane switch, they will often only turn on their signal and check side mirrors.
-While these actions help a motorist make a safe lane change, they are not all-inclusive in what a motorist must do to switch lanes safely.
+When a motorist approaches a lane switch, they will often only turn on their signal and check mirrors.
+While these actions help make a safe lane change, they are not all-inclusive in what a motorist must do to switch lanes safely.

 The crucial step, which every motorist must take in ensuring a safe lane change, is looking over the shoulder to check their blind spot.

-Blind spots are areas where the rearview and side mirrors cannot see.
+Blind spots are areas where the rear view and side mirrors cannot see.
 If a driver relies wholly on their side mirrors to make lane changes, it is only a matter of time until the driver runs into another vehicle.
 Checking blind spots is the number one priority in switching lanes, but many drivers fail to check those spots consistently.
 While checking blind spots is always important, this action is vital when a motorcyclist is involved.
-Motorcycles are much smaller than an average vehicle.
+Motorcycles are smaller than an average vehicle.

 Hands-On Experience with Motorcycle Accident Claims